xbanks/kirkshoop.github.io/_posts/2016-12-08-rendering_with_dear_imgui.md

 [youtube](https://www.youtube.com/watch?v=QFcy-jQpvBg)

 ## Dear, ImGui
 [`Dear, ImGui'](https://github.com/ocornut/imgui) is a direct-mode gui library that can be rendered using OpenGL, DirectX and other 3d apis. direct-mode means that everything on screen is re-created every frame.
-This means that there is no need of a view-model diff/patch library to minimize changes to a retained view - such as react or snabbdom in the browser.
+This means that there is no need of a view-model diff/patch library to minimize changes to a retained view - such as /react/ or /snabbdom/ in the browser.

 The result is very simple descriptive code to generate the view and easy composition of ux controls into a 3D scene.